TEMPLATED SOLUTIONS

 Congratulations, you have now built your, customer churn prediction app, and your machine learning models are training - All without a single line of code.

-app ready
+App ready

 Once the app is ready and the models have trained, there are two options to start getting value: